Michael Martirano, who abruptly retired as superintendent of Howard County schools last year, will soon take the helm in Allegany County.

 As a student, Martirano wrote, the school system cared, educated, nurtured and believed in him.

-Neither Allegany nor Howard school officials responded to requests for comment Thursday.
+Allegany school officials did not respond to requests for comment Thursday.

 Martirano departed shortly after thousands of students were left without a ride to school in the first weeks of the academic year.
 He publicly apologized for the flub.